Juri (Street Fighter): Promotion and reception

 Since appearing in Super Street Fighter IV, Juri was well received by critics.
-The Escapist described Juri as "jarring", praising Capcom for trying to take risks with the character design but at the same time questioning how well the character meshes with Street Fighter IV's main cast.
-In describing Juri, IGN editor Martin Robinson called her "quite awesome" and "SSFIVs best.
+The Escapist described Juri as "jarring", praising Capcom for trying to take risks with the character design, but at the same time questioning how well the character meshes with Street Fighter IV's main cast.
 IGN editor Ryan Clements stated that he was most excited to try out Juri, attributing this to his "recent fascination with K-pop."
 He called her an "excellent addition to the roster" after playing a few rounds with her.
-Street Fighter player Justin Wong described her as "very unique", comparing her to Fatal Fury character Kim Kaphwan.
-GameSpot editor Ricardo Torres similarly compared her to Kim Kaphwan, also comparing her to fellow Street Fighter characters Rose and M. Bison.
-He also described her as an "amazingly flexible and sensibly dressed vixen."
-G4TV editor Matt Keil called her Taekwondo-inspired play style "fascinating," calling it "almost reminiscent of a King of Fighters character."
+Street Fighter player Justin Wong described her as "very unique", comparing her to Fatal Fury character Kim Kaphwan, a comparison GameSpot writer Ricardo Torres also made.
 Game Informer editor Dan Ryckert called Juri his "personal favorite," citing her fighting style.
-GamesRadar Michael Grimm chose Alisa Bosconovitch from the Tekken series as an opponent he would like to see Juri battle, commenting that Juri may be at a disadvantage since Alisa is an android and Juri a human.
-On the other hand, Dave Cook from Now Gamer listed Hwoarang as the opponent he wanted Juri to face as both have similar traits such as being Tae Kwon Do kickboxers.
 GamePro editor Heidi Kemps commented that "after spending time with her, I think I've found my new favorite Street Fighter IV character."
-GameDaily editor Chris Buffa described Juri as a "wonderful addition."
-Similarly, GameZone editor Dakota Grabowski gave "much love" to the addition of Juri to the Street Fighter universe.
-Hardcore Gamer editor Nicholas J. Martin praised Juri for bringing a "unique mix" to the series.
-UGO Networks placed Juri at #13 on their list of Top 50 Street Fighter Characters", stating "Juri is a fast and agile cyberneticaly enhanced fighter and during the course of Super Street Fighter IV".
-1UP.com listed Juri as one of the characters they wanted to see in Street Fighter X Tekken, adding "Juri is arguably one of Capcom's best fighting games character designs to date and I'm sure I'm not the only one who wants to see her in more games".
-Complex ranked Juri as the "31st-most dominant fighting game character", stating "The Juri equation is simply Taekwondo + extra perverted creepiness + dat eye = Purple Swag Madness!"
-WhatCulture ranked Juri as the "10th-greatest female fighting game character of all time", commenting, "Arguably the greatest new addition to the Street Fighter family with the release of IV, Juri's leg-centric combat style fused with some handy psycho powers courtesy of M. Bison make her a joy to play."
+UGO Networks placed Juri at #13 on their list of Top 50 Street Fighter Characters", stating: "Juri is a fast and agile cyberneticaly enhanced fighter and during the course of Super Street Fighter IV".
+1UP.com writer Neidel Cirsan listed Juri as one of the characters they wanted to see in Street Fighter X Tekken, feeling that Juri was one of Capcom's best fighting game character designs.